Skip to content

 • Using the same key for dev and prod

-Schedule regular key rotation (e.g., every 90 days):
+Schedule regular key rotation (for example, every 90 days):

 1. Generate new key

-2. Update SERVICE_API_KEY in production
+2. Update API_KEY in production

 3. Restart service